Termite Control and Prevention

 Comprehensive treatment programs you can’t find anywhere else.

-The termite team at Ford’s Hometown Services uses advanced termite monitoring, baiting and liquid applications, and elimination technology that ensures your termites are found, treated, and eliminated quickly and effectively.
-There are two main methods for eliminating termites: liquid treatments and baiting systems.
+The termite team at Ford’s Hometown Services offers comprehensive treatment programs, including our “Advanced” termite baiting and monitoring, as well as precise drill and inject liquid barrier applications.
 Ford’s Hometown Services are experts at both and can help you assess your situation and choose the right treatment for your home.

 If there are active termites present, we recommend a liquid treatment.
 This will guarantee termite colony elimination within 90 days.
 Other options could take up to two or three years to get control of the termite colonies around your property — and you don’t have two to three years to solve this problem!
-Most pest control companies don’t even offer a liquid treatment because they find it to be too labor-intensive.
-We have four decades of experience delivering liquid treatments — we perform this service safely and professionally because we do it right.
+These treatments are delivered by trained, authorized extermination technicians who benefit from unique skills and knowledge passed down from generations of FHS pest control experts.

 How liquid barriers work: